Ohio Democrat Sherrod Brown makes it official. He'll vie to unseat Trump-backed Sen. Jon Husted

 Brown, 72, is viewed as one of Democrats' most formidable Senate candidates in next year's midterms, as they try to take control of the chamber in the face of a daunting map.
 He and former Democratic Gov. Roy Cooper in North Carolina are two well-known names the party's recruited to run in high-profile races, while Republicans have struggled to line up candidates in some key battlegrounds.
 That includes Georgia, where Democratic incumbent Sen. Jon Ossoff is Republicans' top target of the cycle.

 Brown said he was encouraged by the many everyday Ohioans who stopped him on the street or at a coffee shop to ask him to return to politics.
-Among dozens of others he spoke to as he weighed whether Senate or governor was the best fit was Senate Democratic Leader Chuck Schumer of New York, who's leading the uphill fight to win control of the chamber.
+Among dozens of others he spoke to as he weighed whether Senate or governor was the best fit was Senate Minority Leader Chuck Schumer, who's leading the uphill fight to win control of the chamber.

+Schumer and Democratic Senatorial Campaign Committee Chair Kirsten Gillibrand, both of New York, reacted to the announcement by touting Brown's past advocacy for workers' retirement and Social Security benefits and saying he would “stand up to the chaos, (and) recklessness” in Washington.

 Some Ohio labor leaders told the AP they'd have preferred if Brown had chosen governor.
 They're concerned about the impacts on the movement if biotech entrepreneur Vivek Ramaswamy — the well-funded, Trump- and state party-endorsed Republican front-runner — wins the open seat next year.